Hatsune Miku: Merchandising

 Since the success of Hatsune Miku's Vocaloid 2 package led to an expansion of marketing possibilities, most of the mass marketing has come after the software's initial release as a response to Miku's popularity and has been on going since 2008.
 Even with the addition of other Character Vocals, Miku's name continues to be used as the primary source of marketing for Crypton Future Media, to the point where most products for their Vocaloid related products will usually only feature Hatsune Miku's name.
 In March 2012, the Nomura Research Institute estimated that the sales of all Hatsune Miku brand goods added up into the region of ¥10 billion since the release in 2007.
 Her name is easily the most recognizable of all Vocaloids.

 In 2011, Crypton began to focus on marketing Miku to United States audiences.
 On May 7, Amazon placed a preview of Supercell's hit song, "World is Mine", as a single.
-When the song finally went on sale, it ranked at No. 7 in the top 10 world singles list on iTunes in its first week of sales.
-Since Crypton had always sold Miku as a virtual instrument in Japan, they asked their Japanese fan base if it was acceptable for them to sell her as a virtual singer to the new market audience.
+When the song went on sale, it ranked at No. 7 in the top 10 world singles list on iTunes in its first week of sales.
+Due to Hatsune Miku's massive popularity in Japan, Crypton asked their Japanese fan base if it was acceptable for them to sell her as a virtual singer to the new market audience.
 The main purpose of the Miku English version is to allow Japanese producers to break into the western market and expand their audiences.